matthewecampbell/lesson_plans/ruby_03-professional_rails_applications/rails_engine.md

 #### Customers

 * `GET /api/v1/customers/:id/favorite_merchant` returns a merchant where the customer has conducted the most successful transactions

+## Technical Expectations

+* All endpoints will expect to return JSON data
+* All endpoints should be exposed under an `api` and version (`v1`) namespace (e.g. `/api/v1/merchants.json`)
+* JSON responses should include `ids` only for associated records unless otherwise indicated (that is, don't embed the whole associated record, just the id)
+* Prices are in cents, therefore you will need to transform them in dollars. (`12345` becomes `123.45`)
+* Remember that for a JSON string to be valid, it needs to contain a key and a value.

+### Data Importing

+* You will create an ActiveRecord model for each entity included in the [sales engine data](https://github.com/turingschool/sales_engine/tree/master/data).
+* Your application should include a rake task which imports all of the CSV's and creates the corresponding records.

 ## Check-in and Milestones